10 Killer Whale FactsNovember 8, 2018

 Can I See A Humpback Whale on Harbor Breeze?

-If you are interested in seeing a humpback whale up close and personal, contact us at Harbor Breeze for an unbelievable whale watching experience the entire family will remember forever.
+If you are interested in seeing a humpback whale up close and personal, contact us at Harbor Breeze for an unbelievable Long Beach whale watching and Los Angeles whale watching experience the entire family will remember forever.
 As one of Long Beach’s top-rated whale watching cruises, we give exceptional whale watching tours with impressive sightings of the humpback whale!
 We look forward to taking you out on the waters soon for an exciting adventure.